Customer leads from your commercial marketplace offer

-Leads are customers interested in, or deploying your offers from the Azure Marketplace or from AppSource.
-You will receive customer leads once your offer is published to the marketplace.
-This article will explain:
+Leads are customers interested in or deploying your offers from Microsoft AppSource and Azure Marketplace.
+You can receive customer leads after your offer is published to the commercial marketplace.
+This article explains the following lead management concepts:

-- How your marketplace offer generates customers leads, ensuring that you don't miss business opportunities.
+- How your commercial marketplace offer generates customer leads to ensure that you don't miss business opportunities.

-- Connect your CRM to your offer, so you can manage your leads in one central location.
+- How to connect your customer relationship management (CRM) system to your offer so that you can manage your leads in one central location.

-- Understand the lead data we send you, so you can follow up on customers who reached out to you.
+- The lead data we send you so that you can follow up on customers who reached out to you.

 Generate customer leads